 - Near the end of the rope, tie a simple overhand knot leaving a short tag end and a long working end.
 Lay the tag end on top of the rope and begin making half hitches over the tag end and around the rope end being whipped.

-- Once you have wrapped past the tag and and approximately one to one and a half times the diameter of the rope being whipped, you will now secure the knot by leaving two half hitches open and inserting the working end through both loops of the half hitches.
+- Once you have wrapped past the tag and approximately one to one and a half times the diameter of the rope being whipped, you will now secure the knot by making two loose wraps around the rope and inserting the working end through both loops.
 You can repeat this a second time if desired.
+Note that the animated French Whipping below shows the knot finishing with two loosely tied half hitches with the working end being fed through both loops and pulled tight.
+This is an acceptable alternative that might be a bit more secure but is not as tidy if using small diameter cordage as opposed to twine.

 - Pull the working end very tight and trim close to the wraps.